 Ben Franklin Technology Partners of Northeastern Pennsylvania (BFTP/NEP) has played a major role in reviving a regional economy that for many years focused on heavy industry.
 The revival came with the development of a strong technology section, driven by the organization’s mission to link technology entrepreneurs and established companies with people, technology, ideas and funding to help them succeed.
 BFTP/NEP is one of four internationally recognized, state-funded economic development organizations the state created in 1983 to build Pennsylvania’s technology economy.

-BFTP/NEP’s incubator, the Ben Franklin Business Incubator Center (BFBIC), is located on the campus of Lehigh University in Bethlehem.
+BFTP/NEP’s incubator, the Ben Franklin Business Incubator Center (BFBIC) (now Ben Franklin TechVentures), is located on the campus of Lehigh University in Bethlehem.
 The nonprofit incubator, which can accommodate up to 15 technology start-ups in 10,500 square feet of a 21,000 square-foot building, currently houses seven clients.

 BFTP/NEP’s Robert S. Thomson, Lehigh Valley regional manager, and Wayne K. Barz, manager of entrepreneurial programs, credit BFBIC’ s success to its custom-tailored client services and to continued networking and other assistance for graduates.

 Thomson, who headed the BFBIC operation from 1987-2000, says that BFBIC offers a wide range of services and that the staff meets with each client company on a regular basis.
 "As facilitators, we determine on a case-by-case situation what we think is the best service or group of services," he says.